Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Romeo_interim.md

 ## Methods of internal cable routing for the internal temperature sensor/other internal components
 - Wire that leads from the module connector to the temperature sensor, see Benjamin's work.
 - Route wiring through the surface of the door, using the hinge as an electrical connection, as it is accessible from the outer and inner surfaces.

-# Project Timeline
-Our project is mostly on track, though we have required the extra time originally scheduled.
-From the electronics side, it has taken longer than we expected to get an order in and receive the parts.

 Notes to tackle: